Shreyank99/CS302_Projects/proj2/README.md

 2. What do these results reveal about the relationship between theoretical complexity discussed in class and actual performance?

 	Even if theoretical complexity is supposedly better, a lot of the performance comes down to implementation and the specific machine the sort is run on.
 Quick is less complex than Merge, yet in our tests Merge beat it.
-The machine likely has a lot to do with this- a position that is solidified that on Hydra14, the test machine, QSort beat no sort at all.
+The machine likely has a lot to do with this.

 3. In your opinion, which sorting mode is the best?
 Justify your conclusion by examining the trade-offs for the chosen mode.